Get ready to go abroad with peace of mind thanks to our special offers!

 When I first moved to Paris, I knew almost nothing about the city.
-I didn’t know how many arrondissements there were (20), whether the Seine divided the city vertically or horizontally (the latter), and to be embarrassingly honest I couldn’t even confidently locate Paris on a map of France.
-I knew there was the Eiffel Tower and the Arc de Triomphe, but not much beyond that.
+I didn’t know how many arrondissements there were (20) or whether the Seine River splits the city into east and west or north and south (the latter).

 1. Pont des Arts